kc101010/kc101010/README.md

 ### Hello!
 I'm Kyle! 👋

-🦀 I'm currently working on Rust and Device Drivers (specifically Linux) for my Honours project.
+🦀 I have most recently worked with Rust for Linux Device Drivers for my Honours project.
+I am now searching for a graduate/junior position.

-🤖 My career goal is to work on low-level systems/software or possibly embedded systems using C/C++/Rust.
-I've got a few projects on here that showcase relevant skills.
+🧰 Currently learning more about embedded systems and related concepts.

-🏗️ I'm also considering getting involved with Open Source Software to work on projects that interest me and where I can continue to develop my skills.
+🤖 My career goal is to work on low-level systems/software or embedded systems using C/C++/Rust.

 📢 You can contact me on [Linkedin](https://www.linkedin.com/in/kyle-christie-02aa79193/) or via [E-mail](mailto:kctranslationservices@gmx.com)